An anisotropic Serrin's problem in general domains: Introduction

 The foundational case where $K=B$ (the Euclidean unit ball) and $\Omega$ is of class $C^2$ was first investigated by Serrin \cite{S1971}, who proved that a solution exists if and only if $\Omega$ is a ball.
 Later, Weinberger \cite{W1971} provided an alternative proof.
 Building on Weinberger's approach, several other methods have been developed; see, for instance, \cite{BNST2008, CH1998, PS1989} as well as the recent manuscript \cite{CWZ2025}.

-When both $\Omega$ and $K$ are sufficiently smooth so that $u\in C^2(\overline{\Omega})$ (i.e.\ $u$ is a classical solution), \cite{CS2009} and \cite{WX2011} independently showed that $\Omega$ must be homothetic to $K$, namely it coincides with $K$ up to a translation and a dilation.
+When both $\Omega$ and $K$ are sufficiently smooth so that $u\in C^2(\overline{\Omega})$ (i.e.\ $u$ is a classical solution), \cite{CS2009} and \cite{WX2011} independently showed that $\Omega$ must be homothetic to {the Wulff shape associated with the chosen surface tension (with the present convention $H(-\nu)$, this is $-K$)}.
 These arguments refine the techniques introduced in \cite{BNST2008} and \cite{W1971}, respectively.